Maggie Sullivan headshot

 Instructor

-Since 2009, Maggie has practiced at Boston Health Care for the Homeless (BHCHP), providing primary care to patients in shelter-based clinics.
-In March of 2019, she launched a new immigrant health clinic, Oasis Clinic, at BHCHP where immigrants experiencing homelessness are connected with interdisciplinary and multi-lingual services.
-Maggie also works as a clinical consultant with the Massachusetts League of Community Health Center’s farmworker health program in addition to collaborating with Partners In Health in Chiapas, Mexico and Guatemala.
-Maggie conducts forensic asylum evaluations with Physicians for Human Rights and Harvard Medical School’s Asylum Network.
+Since 2009, Maggie has practiced at Boston Health Care for the Homeless (BHCHP), providing primary care to immigrant and limited English proficient (LEP) patients in shelter-based clinics.
+In March of 2019 she launched Oasis, an immigrant health clinic at BHCHP where immigrants experiencing homelessness are connected with interdisciplinary and multilingual health services.
+Maggie also works as a clinical consultant with the Massachusetts League of Community Health Center’s farmworker health program.
+Between 2010-2017, she collaborated with Partners In Health in Chiapas, Mexico and Guatemala.